 Discover the true essence of adventure as you step into the realm of Last Frontier Heli Skiing, located in the wilds of Northern British Columbia, Canada.
 Nestled in this remote expanse, this is where the ordinary world is left far behind, and the extraordinary takes center stage.

-Packages include 30,500 vertical meters of guaranteed skiing on a seven-day package, private tours have unlimited vertical.
+Packages include 30,500 vertical meters of guaranteed skiing on a seven-day package, and private tours have unlimited vertical.
 You can ski or snowboard as much as you want, as fast as you want, or as slow as you want.
 It’s up to you.

 For those seeking the ultimate heli skiing experience in British Columbia, Canada, Last Frontier Heli Skiing is your gateway.
 Our expansive terrain, inviting lodges, diverse packages, captivating tours, and transparent pricing await your discovery.
-Contact us now to embark on an unforgettable journey into the heart of heli skiing British Columbia Canada.
+Contact us now to embark on an unforgettable journey into the heart of heli skiing in British Columbia, Canada.

-How to Book Your Heli Ski Experience Today!
+How to Book Your Heli Ski Experience Today

 We’ve made the process as easy as possible, but there’s still a lot to cover and consider.
 Visit our 10-step checklist to complete your booking and bring your heli skiing experience to life.